 Re-Assessment against the skills for a specific work at height related designation is compulsory to ensure that the person can still execute his/her task safely and that he is still medically fit to do so.
 The person can also be trained on other additional NQF registered unit standards/qualifications, which will enhance his/her specific skill.

 IWH PB registered LNQ Programmes:

-LNQ Programmes (Learning not Qualifications) are those type of programmes recognised by the IWH PB for much needed skills which is not registered on the NQF, but identified as an urgent need by the industry.
+LNQ Programmes (Learning not Qualifications) are those type of programmes recognized by the IWH PB for much-needed skills which are not registered on the NQF, but identified as an urgent need by the industry.
 The LNQ Programmes can also be registered as CPD activities, but the difference is that it does require a formal assessment, a portfolio of evidence, a moderation report (i.e all the same evidence as for an NQF registered programme).
-The Candidate will also have to be registered as an IWH PB recognised professional for a period of 3 years and will receive his certificate for that.
+The Candidate will also have to be registered as an IWH PB recognized professional for a period of 3 years and will receive his certificate for that.
 However, if the LNQ Programme is also registered as a CPD activity, the candidate may also use his points towards re-registration after 3 years against any of the other designations he might have.